sanamhub/sanamhub/README.md

 </h3>
 <h4>
   <samp>
-  Software Engineer from Nepal with specialized skills in FinTech, .NET / Web Technologies, Quality Assurance, Automation, SQL, and Data / Database Engineering.
+  Software Developer from Nepal with specialized in FinTech, .NET / Web Technologies, Quality Assurance, Automation, SQL, and Data / Database Engineering.
 Having a positive attitude towards work and passionate about technology, learning and crafting something awesome everyday.
   </samp>
 </h4>